Chapter 14

 "[9] Our Father in heaven, hallowed be your name, [10] your kingdom come, your will be done on earth as it is in heaven."

-In the next verse of our Lord's prayer, that is Matthew 6:11, Jesus teaches us that we should,
+In the next verse of our Lord's Prayer, that is Matthew 6:11, Jesus teaches us we should,

 We do this by asking Him to provide us our daily portion of food.
-It is noted that He does not instruct us to pray for riches, material prosperity or worldly status or power.
-In other words, Jesus instructs us to pray in a manner consistent with what He said in the Old Testament.
+It is noted that He does not instruct us to pray for riches, material prosperity, worldly status or power.
+In other words, Jesus instructs us to pray in a manner consistent with what is written in the following set of Proverbs.

 Proverbs 30:7-9